silentdance/ram/intl.en-US/API Reference/Introduction/RAM introduction.md

 ## Alibaba Cloud products supporting RAM {#section_e4d_dmk_xdb .section}

 RAM can be integrated with a wide range of Alibaba Cloud products.
-For more information, see [Cloud services supporting RAM](../../../../../reseller.en-US/Product Introduction/Cloud services supporting RAM.md).
+For more information, see [Alibaba Cloud services that work with RAM](../../../../reseller.en-US/Product Introduction/Alibaba Cloud services that work with RAM.md).

 ## Pricing {#section_f4d_dmk_xdb .section}